-What is Historic Fort Worth doing to make this a COVID-19-safe game?
+What is Historic Fort Worth doing make this game as safe as possible from COVID-19?

 At this time, we will be limiting the number of players to 10.
 We have determined how we can play the game and have fun while still maintaining our social distance.
 HFW will not only be disinfecting door knobs and other frequently touched items, but we will be cleaning the game pieces between each group that plays the game.
 We have multiple decks of cards that we will clean and rotate so the same deck is not used for at least 6 days.
 (Our decks are made from a heavyweight card stock that would be considered somewhere between cardboard and paper.
-While research is ongoing, current studies show that the COVID-19 virus will survive only 24 hours on cardboard, but can survive up to 4 days on some paper. ) Our staff will be wearing face masks and we encourage our guests to wear masks and/or gloves if they choose.
+While research is ongoing, current studies show that the COVID-19 virus will survive only 24 hours on cardboard, but can survive up to 4 days on some paper. ) Our staff will be wearing face masks and we will also require our guests to wear masks.

 How many people can play?

 We suggest a minimum of four, up to ten, individual players.
 However, players could pair up to create teams of two, which would allow up to 20 people to participate.
 During this time we are limiting the number of players to 10.

 Can children play?